 Freight shipping, in theory, is a rather simple concept.
-The idea is to move a large shipment of goods from point A to point B in the most efficient manner possible.
+The idea is to move a large truckload of goods from point A to point B in the most efficient manner possible.
 However, the logistics involved in making these transfers a reality can pose a real challenge.

 Verify Your Carrier’s Authority

-The first thing you will want to do when arranging a freight shipment is to verify the authority of the carrier you are considering for the job.
+The first thing you will want to do when shipping freight is to verify the authority of the carrier you are considering for the job.
 To verify a carrier’s authority, you will need the number issued to them by the United States Department of Transportation (USDOT) as well as their MC number.
 All carriers are required to be authorized by the Department of Transportation, so they should have this number readily available.
 The only exceptions to this rule are for freight forwarders, and freight brokers, which serve slightly different functions—these may have MC numbers only.
 You may look up the credentials of any company using either of these numbers, or by the company name.

 Verify Your Carrier’s Cargo Insurance